 - Sometimes, this issue occurs even if the cables are set up correctly.
 So that we can investigate, file a support ticket.

-To ensure the best experience, set Google-approved peripherals as default.
+To ensure the best experience, set Google-approved peripherals as the default.
 That way, after each meeting, the device resets to these peripherals.

 If another peripheral has the default setting, you can manually set the peripheral before the meeting: